 - Final Report Instructions for 2014, 2013 and 2012 awards

 RGC Funding Priorities

-- The RGC will give highest priority to proposals from non-tenured, tenure-track faculty who are currently unfunded with external (non-UA) awards and will award funding to those proposals deemed meritorious.
+In a spirit of support and collegiality, the RGC will give highest priority to Level 1 proposals with PIs from tenure track or clinical track faculty who are not currently funded by external (non-UA) awards and will award funding to those proposals deemed meritorious.

-- The second highest priority is for non-tenured faculty with significant research funding unrelated to the research proposed in the RGC application.
+The second highest priority for Level 1 awards (and the highest for Level 2) is for tenure track or clinical track faculty with significant research funding unrelated to the research proposed in the RGC application.

-- Tenured faculty with established records of productivity, who are currently unfunded and proposing to restart their funding or exploring a new direction in their research area.
-Tenured faculty should explain within the text of the proposal why the project for which they are requesting funds is needed to continue research in a previously funded area or how the proposal represents a new direction within the overall theme of their research area and how they envision future development of this new direction.
-A portion of the total funds allocated for RGC awards will be designated for tenured faculty.
+The third priority for Level 1 awards is for tenured/clinical faculty with established records of productivity, who are currently unfunded and proposing to restart their funding or exploring a new direction for their research.
+Faculty should explain within the text of the proposal why the project for which they are requesting funds is needed to continue research in a previously funded area or how the proposal represents a new direction within the overall theme of their research area and how they envision future development of this new direction.

 For more information, please contact Angie Shotts at 348-8070, email@example.com.